 It is also important to understand the difference between dominant real estate and service real estate in the easement.
 The dominant estate is the parcel of real estate that uses the easement, and the servient estate is the specific land that is subject to the easement.
-If someone becomes involved in an accident while on the easement, it can be beneficial to speak with a personal injury attorney about your rights and responsibilities.

 It is well-known that a property owner may be responsible for accidents that occur on their property, but who is responsible for the accident if it occurs on an easement?
 Unfortunately, the answer is not straightforward.
 In the final analysis, the issue of liability related to easements generally boils down to the language that the agreement contains with respect to resolving liability issues.

 The language of the easement contract can be confusing, in which case a court may consider the parties’ intentions in determining liability.
 This can involve evaluating the circumstances that existed when the easement was created.
 In some situations, it may be found that the easement is used for purposes not specified in the contract, which means that the dominant property may have violated the property rights of the service property and should be held liable.

 In many cases, the easement holder (the beneficiary of the easement) can be held responsible for a dangerous situation resulting from an accident caused by negligence.
 However, if both parties benefit from the easement and are aware of any hazardous situation and take no action to prevent accidents, liability can become ambiguous.